Fuel tax credits

 If you claim less than $10,000 in fuel tax credits each year, there is a different way to calculate your rates.
 See below for details on claims of less than $10,000.

-To check the fuel tax credit rates, head to the Australian Taxation Office (ATO) website.
+To check the fuel tax credit rates (valid from 1 July 2018), head to the ATO website.

 Calculating your fuel tax credits

 - To see if your business is eligible to claim for fuel tax credits, try the Australian Taxation Office (ATO) Fuel tax credit eligibility tool.